 - The Statement of Purpose is an essay in which the applicant should try to articulate his or her ideas about the value of writing as well as to express how and why the Programs in Writing and its faculty may help with the realization of his or her vocational goals.
 Suggested length is 500 to 1000 words.

-- All applicants are required to complete the Personal History Statement on the University Electronic Application.
-Applicants must first complete the Residency section of the application in order for the Personal History section to appear.
+- Our program requires all applicants to complete the Personal History Statement on the University Electronic Application.

 - The Personal History Statement is about the applicant’s personal background.
 Applicants may include information about their upbringing, family, culture, socio-economic background, or any personal experiences and challenges.
 Applicants may also wish to describe how they might contribute to social or cultural diversity within their chosen field of study.
-The Personal History Statement is used by UCI Graduate Division to help determine whether an applicant is eligible for a fee waiver or a diversity fellowship.
-There is a 1200 word limit.
+The essay will assist both the admissions committee and fellowship review committees to evaluate your background and motivation for graduate study.
+Write about how your personal background informs your decision to pursue a graduate degree.
+Suggested length is 500 to 1000 words.

-- Electronic letters of recommendation can be set up through the University Electronic Application.
+- Electronic letters of recommendation must be set up through the University Electronic Application.
 Applicants will input the email addresses of their recommenders, and the recommenders will be emailed a link that explains how to upload an electronic letter of recommendation.
 If needed, applicants can resend their recommenders this link by logging in to the Application Progress Review.
-For more assistance, applicants can contact UCI Graduate Division at Webmaster@grad.uci.edu.

 - Applicants who have attended UCI must upload an unofficial transcript; the program cannot obtain them on the applicant’s behalf.